Notes from the Week

 First: Broadway is going to open at “full capacity” on September 14, says Cuomo.
 Honestly, the variety of dates that have been thrown around make anything regarding fabled re-openings tough to track.
 And Broadway is really the least interesting part of the equation for theater’s re-entrance into the world.
 But hey.
 September does sound sort of realistic, I think, possibly, who knows…

-In positive news, Antoinette Nwandu’s Pass Over is going to Broadway.
+In positive news, Antoinette Nwandu’s Pass Over is going to Broadway, with Nwandu serving as a Producer.
 Danya Taymor will direct, just as with the Steppenwolf and LCT productions, and much of the creative team will return.
 The version in Chicago was also filmed and turned into a movie by Spike Lee.

-Interestingly, the ending to the play has been reworked several times, as Nwandu considers the process of grieving and communal healing.
+Interestingly, Nwandu has reworked the ending to the play several times as she considers the process of grieving and communal healing.

 Anna Shapiro is stepping down from Steppenwolf as the great Artistic Director Transition continues around the country.
 But it has nothing to do with recent reports of inequity at Steppenwolf.
 No — of course not…